 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB Statement No.75 was implemented in FYE 6/30/2018, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+Prior year information is based on historical amounts reported in the prior year audit report(s).

-AMITE COUNTY SCHOOL DISTRICT Notes to the Required Supplementary Information For the Year Ended June 30, 2019
+AMITE COUNTY SCHOOL DISTRICT Notes to the Required Supplementary Information For the Year Ended June 30, 2021